 - Are students living on campus required to have a meal plan?

-Students living in one of the residence halls (North, East or West Halls) are required to purchase one of the primary meal plans (Weekly Servings or Satiated Semester).
-If you're assigned to one of those halls and don't pick a meal plan, the default Weekly 14 plan will be added for you in the week before check-in.
+Students living in one of the residence halls (North, East or West Halls) are required to purchase one of the Residential Meal Plans (Weekly Servings or Satiated Semester).
+If you're assigned to one of the residence halls and don't pick a meal plan, the default Weekly 14 plan will be added for you in the week before check-in.

 Students in the MAC apartments or Templewood townhomes are not required to have a plan, but are welcome to purchase any of the plans, including one of the Add-On plans.
 Having a meal plan provides easy and convenient access to meals when you don't feel like preparing meals on your own.